Blog

 5. Try alternatives to the overplayed classics

-Thinking outside of the box applies not only to individual songs, but playlists and entire genres too.
-Although it’s good to lean toward your usual genres and brand sound, you can definitely try adjacent ones to curate a more unique listening experience.
-Again, mix in some classics, or try working some adjacent genres from Christmas Instrumental, Reggae, Country or Jazz into your repertoire.
+Thinking outside of the box applies to individual songs, playlists, and entire genres.
+Although leaning toward your usual genres and brand sound is good, you can try adjacent ones to curate a more unique listening experience.
+Again, mix in some classics or add adjacent genres from Christmas Instrumental, Reggae, Country, or Jazz into your repertoire.

 7. Take breaks from X-mas tunes, especially after hours

-Your team may need a break after a long day, so you might switch up the mix in your schedule for after hours.
-If you run a customer-centric business like a retail store, hair salon, or dental office, make sure to plan non-Xmas music before opening and after closing.
+Your team may need a break after a long day, so you might switch up the mix in your schedule after hours.
+If you run a customer-centric business including a retail store, hair salon, bar or med spa, plan non-Xmas music before opening and after closing.

-These great playlists were specially curated by our music team to offer some classic Christmas tunes alongside fresh hits and unexpected takes on the holiday season.
+The top playlists were specially curated to offer some classic Christmas tunes alongside fresh hits and unexpected takes on the holiday season.

 1. Restaurant Christmas

-Here, you’ll find 6 hours of pop and indie Christmas songs that haven’t been overplayed by major retailers.
+Here, you’ll find 6 hours of pop and indie Christmas songs that major retailers haven’t overplayed.
 Enjoy “Here This Christmas” by Gwen Stefani, “My Perfect Christmas” by Nova Miller, and “Cuddle Up” by Catey Shaw.

-Looking for epic songs?
-Our Christmas Choir playlist brings out the true meaning of the season with beautiful renditions of “For Unto Us a Child Is Born,” “A Shepherd’s Carol,” and “O Holy Night.”
+These time-honored tracks make you want to gather around the Christmas tree with friends and family.
+Our Christmas Choir playlist brings out the softer side of the season with beautiful renditions of “For Unto Us a Child Is Born,” “Silent Night,” “A Shepherd’s Carol,” and “O Holy Night.”

-With our Instrumental Christmas playlist, you get the beautiful sounds of Christmas without the lyrics.
-This playlist is great for quiet settings where people need to focus, such as offices and cafés.
+With our Instrumental retail Christmas music playlist, you get the beautiful sounds of Christmas without the lyrics.
+This playlist is excellent for quiet settings where people need to focus, such as offices and cafés.

-Got some 80’s lovers around?
-They’ll love this playlist full of pop holiday hits and ballads from a decade whose influence lives on.
-Stand-out songs include “Early Christmas Morning” by Cyndi Lauper, “Christmas in Dixie” by Alabama, and “Father Christmas” by The Kinks.
+Got some ’80s lovers around?
+They’ll love this playlist of pop holiday hits and ballads from a decade whose influence lives on.
+Stand-out songs include “Early Christmas Morning” by Cyndi Lauper, “Christmas in Dixie” by Alabama, “Father Christmas” by The Kinks, and “Merry, Merry Christmas” by New Kids On the Block.

 Most streaming services are not licensed for businesses.